nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 console.log(iterator.next());           // "{ value: undefined, done: true }"
 ```

-In this code, `createIterator()` is a generator function expression rather than a function declaration (as in the previous example).
-Since the function expression is anonymous, the asterisk is between the `function` keyword and the opening parentheses.
-Otherwise, this example is the same as the previous one using a generator function declaration.
+In this code, `createIterator()` is a generator function expression instead of a function declaration.
+The asterisk goes between the `function` keyword and the opening parentheses because the function expression is anonymous.
+Otherwise, this example is the same as the previous version of the `createIterator()` function, which also used a `for` loop.

-I> It is not possible to create an arrow function that is also a generator.
+I> Creating an arrow function that is also a generator is not possible.

 ### Generator Object Methods

-Because generators are just functions, they can be added to objects the same way as any other functions.
-For example, you can use an ECMAScript 5-style object literal with a function expression:
+Because generators are just functions, they can be added to objects, too.
+For example, you can make a generator in an ECMAScript 5-style object literal with a function expression:

 ```js
 var o = {